CubiCasa/cubicasa-android-sdk-example-project/README.md

 If you are going to use speech recognition you need to declare the `RECORD_AUDIO` and `INTERNET` permissions in your app's manifest file.

-For apps targeting Android 11 (API level 30) or above, interaction with a speech recognition service requires element to be added to the `AndroidManifest.xml` file:
+Interaction with a speech recognition service  requires the following element to be added to the `AndroidManifest.xml` file:
 ```xml
 <queries>
     <intent>